Kentucky Democratic party stalwart sentenced to prison

 The men are longtime friends and well-known political figures in Kentucky.
 Lundergan is an ex-state lawmaker and former state Democratic Party chairman.
 Emmons has worked on campaigns for offices from courthouses to Congress.

-The two men broke “important laws that regulate the integrity of our elections,” Robert Duncan, U.S. Attorney for Kentucky’s eastern district, said in a news release Thursday.
+The two men broke “important laws that regulate the integrity of our elections,” Robert Duncan, U.S. attorney for Kentucky’s eastern district, said in a news release Thursday.

 Grimes finished her second and final term as secretary of state in January.